VENUE: THE MAIDSTONE CLUB

-The 2018 Simpson Cup will be held at Maidstone Club in The Hamptons, New York.
+The 2018 Simpson Cup will be held at The Maidstone Club in East Hampton, New York.

 Golf at Maidstone began in the 1890s with the original 9 holes designed by Willie Dunn and Willie Tucker, Jr. between 1894 and 1896.
 Those 9 holes were expanded to 18 holes over the next few years, and what is now known as the West Course was fashioned to its present form in the early 1920s by Scotland’s Willie Park, Jr., a golf links architect and two-time (British) Open Champion.
 Maidstone also has a 9-hole East Course.